Showgirls

-Showgirls is a 1995 erotic pulp noir satire film directed by Paul Verhoeven from a script written by Joe Eszterhas and starring Elizabeth Berkley, Kyle MacLachlan, Gina Gershon, Glenn Plummer, Robert Davi, Alan Rachins and Gina Ravera.
+Showgirls is a 1995 erotic drama film directed by Paul Verhoeven, written by Joe Eszterhas, starring Elizabeth Berkley, Kyle MacLachlan, Gina Gershon, Glenn Plummer, Robert Davi, Alan Rachins, and Gina Ravera.
+The film focuses on an ambitious young woman hitching a ride to Las Vegas to pursue her dreams of being a professional dancer and showgirl.

-Produced on a then-sizable budget around $45 million, significant controversy and hype surrounding the film's amounts of sex and nudity preceded its theatrical release.
-In the United States, the film was rated NC-17 for "nudity and erotic sexuality throughout, some graphic language, and sexual violence."
-Showgirls was the first (and to date only) NC-17-rated film to be given a wide release in mainstream theaters.
-Distributor United Artists dispatched several hundred staffers to theaters across North America playing Showgirls to ensure that patrons would not sneak into the theater from other films, and to make sure film-goers were over the age of 17.
-Audience restriction due to the NC-17 rating, coupled with poor reviews, resulted in the film becoming a box-office bomb, grossing just $37 million.
+Produced on a then-sizable budget of around $45 million, significant controversy and hype surrounding the amounts of sex and nudity in the film preceded its theatrical release.
+In the United States, it was rated NC-17 for "nudity and erotic sexuality throughout, some graphic language, and sexual violence."
+Showgirls was the first (and to date only) NC-17 film to be given a wide release in mainstream theaters.
+Distributor Metro-Goldwyn-Mayer (MGM) dispatched several hundred staffers to theaters across North America playing Showgirls to ensure that patrons would not sneak into the theater from other films, and to make sure filmgoers were over the age of 17.
+Audience restriction due to the NC-17 rating, coupled with poor reviews, resulted in the film becoming a box-office bomb, grossing just $37.8 million against a budget of $45 million.

-Despite a negative theatrical and critical consensus, Showgirls enjoyed success on the home video market, generating more than $100 million from video rentals, allowing the film to turn a profit and became one of MGM's top-20 all-time bestsellers.
-For its video premiere, Verhoeven prepared an R-rated cut for rental outlets that would not carry NC-17 films.
-This edited version runs 3 minutes shorter (128 minutes) and deletes some of the more graphic footage.
-Showgirls was a critical failure upon release, panned for its acting (particularly Berkley's), characters, dance numbers, directing, plot, screenplay and sex scenes and consistently ranked as one of the worst films ever made.
-Despite this, Showgirls has become regarded as a cult film and has been subject to critical re-evaluation, with some notable directors and critics considering it a serious satire worthy of praise.
+Despite a negative theatrical and critical consensus, Showgirls enjoyed success on the home video/VHS market, generating more than $100 million from video sales, allowing the film to make a profit.
+Since its video release, Showgirls has gone on to become one of MGM's top twenty all-time bestsellers.
+For its home video release, Verhoeven prepared an R-rated edition for rental outlets that could not (or would not) carry NC-17 films.
+The R-rated edit runs about three minutes shorter, omitting some footage deemed to be more graphic.
+This version was later also available on television networks, such as HBO and In Demand (Pay Per View).

+Showgirls was universally panned upon its cinematic release, and is still consistently ranked as one of the worst films of all time.
+In the 21st century, it has come to be regarded as a cult film, with a dedicated fanbase; Showgirls has also been subject to critical re-evaluation, with some notable directors and critics considering it a serious satire worthy of praise.